 Kyle Gooch is an Associate in the Litigation Department of Kaye Scholer’s New York office.
 His practice focuses on trademark, false advertising, consumer fraud and other complex commercial litigation.
 Kyle has experience in all aspects of litigation, including case assessment, motion practice, supervising e-discovery, written discovery, depositions, trial practice and appellate practice.

 Kyle received a BA in Political Science from the University of Michigan and received his JD from Georgetown University Law Center.

-Representation of Hershey in numerous trademark litigations and disputes involving infringement of the KISSES, HERSHEY’S, and REESE’S trademarks and related trade dresses.
-Recently served on Hershey’s trial team in a case alleging dilution and infringement of the KISSES mark in federal court in the District of New Jersey; previously, assisted in obtaining summary judgment dismissing counterclaim that KISSES was generic.
+- Represented Hershey in numerous trademark litigations and disputes involving infringement of the KISSES, HERSHEY’S, and REESE’S trademarks and related trade dresses.
+Served on Hershey’s trial team in a case alleging dilution and infringement of the KISSES mark in federal court in the District of New Jersey; previously, assisted in obtaining summary judgment dismissing counterclaim that KISSES was generic.

 In the Market

 - Kaye Scholer Secures Victory for Avon in Consumer Class Action Case October 5, 2015

 - Trademark, Copyright & False Advertising Newsletter | Spring 2015 Spring 2015

 - Trademark Alert: Supreme Court Ruling on Potential Preclusive Effect of TTAB Decisions Raises Numerous Legal and Practical Questions March 25, 2015